jprMesh/loe_django/readme.md

 ```

 ### Notes
-* I'm starting with sqlite because postgres is giving me issues locally through WSL.
+* Starting with sqlite because postgres is giving me issues locally through WSL.
 Probably move to postgres once I get this running on a server somewhere else.